-Specifically, with the application of IFRS 16, EBITDA in first quarter 2019 increased by € 2.2 million versus the recognition method under IAS 17, as a result of:
+Specifically, with the application of IFRS 16, EBITDA in first half 2019 increased by \in 4.1 million versus the recognition method under IAS 17, as a result of:

-- Lower operating income of € 0.5 million.
-This income derives from the subletting of property in Milan and Rome which, following application of IFRS 16, was recorded as financial lease, instead of as operating lease under IAS 17. - Lower rentals and leases of € 2.7 million, deriving from rental of the Group's offices, car rental fees and the rental of space for radio broadcasting equipment.
+- Lower operating income of € 1.0 million.
+This income derives from the subletting of property in Milan and Rome which, following application of IFRS 16, was recorded as financial lease, instead of as operating lease under IAS 17. - Lower rentals and leases of € 5.1 million, deriving from rental of the Group's offices, car rental fees and the rental of space for radio broadcasting equipment.
 Under IFRS 16, amortization of rights of use and interest on financial liabilities are recognized in the Group's income statement, instead of the lease payments previously recorded in accordance with IAS 17.

-As a result of the application of IFRS 16, the operating result increased by $\in$ 0.1 million, as a result of the above and the recognition of amortization on rights of use which, in first quarter 2019, amounted to $\in$ 2.1 million.
+As a result of the application of IFRS 16, the operating result decreased by \in 0.1 million, as a result of the above and the recognition of amortization on rights of use which, in first half 2019, amounted to \in 4.3 million.

-Additionally, the recognition of the right of use as an asset has led to the recognition in the financial statements of a financial liability, on which interest expense has been recognized which, in first quarter 2019, amounted to $\in$ 0.3 million.
+Additionally, the recognition of the right of use as an asset has led to the recognition in the financial statements of a financial liability, on which interest expense has been recognized which, in first half 2019, amounted to \in 0.5 million.

-Lastly, following the above effects, a positive tax effect of $\in$ 0.1 million was recognized during the period.
+Lastly, following the above effects, a positive tax effect of \in 0.1 million was recognized during the period.

-The effects on the condensed income statement in first quarter 2019 are shown below:
+The effects on the condensed income statement in first half 2019 are shown below: